JavaGT/wearetheuniversity.org/source/blog/2024/08/30/University of Auckland academics in ‘unprecedented’ revolt over controversial course shake-up.md

 Academics also questioned the review’s tight timeframe – and why it wasn’t discussed at the university’s previous council meeting.

-The university, meanwhile, has insisted the review is part of normal practice and rejects the suggestion it’s looking to cut all courses with lower student numbers.
+The university **[we reject this language used by Jamie Morton at the Herald.
+We affirm the identityf of the univsity belongs with the students and staff.
+This action was taken by management]**, meanwhile, has insisted the review is part of normal practice and rejects the suggestion it’s looking to cut all courses with lower student numbers.

 The changes were coming ahead of a planned shift for 2026, when new transdisciplinary courses would start being rolled out.